Our Blog

 What are the benefits of seeking orthodontic treatment early?

-Jaw bones do not harden until children reach their late teens.
-Because children’s bones are still pliable, corrective procedures such as braces are easier and often faster than they would be for adults.
+Early orthodontic treatment is begun while the child’s jaw bones are still soft.
+They do not harden until the children reach their late teens.
+Because the bones are still pliable, corrective procedures such as braces work faster than they do for adults.